kobare/techietuts2022/_posts/ubuntu/2022-06-11-linux-terminal-cheat-sheet.markdown

 Alternatively:

-*NB: With this method, If the first command fails, subsequent commands wont be executed.*
+*NB: With this method, If the first command fails, subsequent commands won't be executed.*

     $ command_1 && command_2